Paulo-Dandrea/react-design-patterns/README.md

 # React: Design Patterns

-Here is some Design Patterns that I've learned from Shaun Wassel course on Linkedin Learning.
+Here are some Design Patterns that I've learned from Shaun Wassel course on Linkedin Learning.

 ### I've learned about: